 Am I eligible?

-The Universities Admissions Centre (UAC) considers the following categories of disadvantage:
+UAC considers the following categories of disadvantage:

 - Disrupted schooling

 - Personal illness/disability

 - Refugee status